TheodoreChu/append-editor/README.md

 - Read notes by default to prevent accidentally editing previous notes
 - Append text to notes without exposing previous notes
 - Notes are stored in plaintext (great for longevity)
-- AutoSave notes by default
+- Changes to note in the Edit mode are automatically saved
+- Text in the Append mode is automatically saved without automatically appending
 - Edit mode is available with and without viewing
-- If AutoSave and view mode are both on, text is rendered live
+- If Edit mode and View mode are both on, text is rendered live
-- Option to turn AutoSave off to improve editing performance while keeping the View mode on
+- Option to turn View mode off to improve editor performance when editing long notes
+- Buttons to scroll to top and bottom of the note
 - Helpful questions to prompt writing

 ## Development